fridakitten/FridaCodeManager/README.md

 Its meant to be compiled on jailbroken iOS devices in terminal, compiling it using macos can cause certain anomalies with UI, etc

+Was successfully compiled on

+iPhone 11, iOS 16.5

+iPhone X, iOS 15.6

 ## Credits
 Frida - Main Developer